Perspectives

-Local authorities across the country are making progress on their water services delivery plans, with many councils now consulting their communities on their preferred service-delivery models.
-MartinJenkins Partner Nick Davis surveys progress so far and considers what it might tell us about how local water will be done in the years ahead.
+Local authorities across the country are making progress on their water services delivery plans, with most councils now consulting their communities on their preferred service-delivery models.
+MartinJenkins Partner Nick Davis surveys progress and considers what it tells us about how local water services will be delivered in the years ahead.

-It’s fascinating to see the diverse approaches councils are taking across the country.
-This diversity highlights the unique needs and priorities of each region, as well as differences in the perspectives and preferences across councils.
+The diverse approaches councils are taking across the country reflect the unique needs and priorities of each region, as well as differences in the perspectives and preferences across councils.

-Based on the public information, it looks likely we’ll see significant amalgamations of water services delivery in the Waikato, Bay of Plenty, and Wellington regions, with the possibility of combined delivery in Hawke’s Bay and Canterbury.
-While some are moving swiftly towards jointly forming CCOs, others are taking a more cautious approach, favouring in-house business units.
+Based on the public information, it looks likely we’ll see significant amalgamations of water services delivery in the Waikato, Bay of Plenty, Hawke’s Bay, Manawatu/Whanganui, Wellington and Otago regions, with the potential for smaller groupings of councils in North and South Canterbury.
+While some are moving swiftly towards jointly forming CCOs, others are taking a more cautious approach, favouring establishing a water services organisation in stages (Rotorua, for example) or setting up in-house business units.

 So let’s look at some examples of the different approaches that councils are indicating as their preferred option, and the drivers and pressures at work on different councils.

-And at the end of this article you’ll find an appendix that does a quick sweep through of all of New Zealand’s regions, from Cape Reinga to Bluff, for what councils’ consultation processes so far are indicating about their preferred options.
+And at the end of this article you’ll find an appendix that does a quick sweep through of all of New Zealand’s regions, from Cape Reinga to Bluff, for what councils are proposing.

 Getting together to set up jointly owned water services CCOs